-Welcome everyone, let me introduce myself: I am ....., a licensed tourist guide specialising in AW itineraries.

-The "Peraltravia Anotherway" method, devised by psychologist Francesco Piccolo, was the winner of the Erasmus+ project, of which you are now the experimenters.
-As well as Italy, three other European countries are involved in the project: Bulgaria, Spain and Cyprus, which in turn are experimenting, like us, with their own itineraries in their respective countries.

-This method, combining various expressive techniques, a thorough knowledge of the territory and the use of various aids, will allow us to experience a tourist route specifically designed for blind and visually impaired people, but open to anyone who agrees to be blindfolded to take part in this experience with us.
+Welcome to everyone, let me introduce myself: I am "....", a qualified tourist guide specialising in AW itineraries.
+The 'Peraltravia Anotherway' method, devised by psychologist Francesco Piccolo, was the winner of the Erasmus+ project of which you are now the experimenters.
+This method, combining various expressive techniques, in-depth knowledge of the area and the use of various aids, will enable us to experience a tourist route specifically designed for blind and visually impaired people, but open to anyone who agrees to be blindfolded to take part in this experience with us.
 An AW itinerary requires the preparatory work of a heterogeneous team: all together, we guides and our teams try to build unique routes with a high emotional impact, to arouse your emotions and give you unforgettable memories.

 In order to do this, an AW itinerary uses sensory pathways other than sight, wanting to convey the description and message of the reality it wants to make known, not through traditional channels, but "by another route".
 The use of taste, smell and hearing, as well as touch, create that synesthesia that generates emotion and is fixed in the mind.
-We will also have bodily-imaginative experiences: so be ready to interact with us; we will try to amaze you, making you actively live the story we want to tell you.
+We will also have bodily-imaginative experiences: so be ready to interact with us; we will try to amaze you, making you actively live the story we want to to tell you.